 Becoming a long-term missionary is fraught with change.
 You’re leaving behind the familiar and heading toward the unknown (cue a Disney song right about now).
 Questions abound.
 Questions such as, “What should I do with the things I leave behind?”
 “How will I fit in to a new future?”
-And, “How do I balance life at my ‘old’ and ‘new’ homes?”
-Rise to the challenge and meet each of these head on, with the following tips and tricks.
-This list is by no means exhaustive – if we have left something out, suggest it in the comments!
+And, “How do I balance life between my ‘old’ and ‘new’ homes?”
+Rise to the challenge and meet each of these head on with the following tips and tricks.
+This list is by no means exhaustive – if we have left something out, please suggest it in the comments!

 What should I do with my possessions?

 Pare down.
 Be absolutely brutal with what you keep.
-Larger purchases may be more worthwhile to hang on to (buying a new couch is expensive) – but keep in mind that putting it in storage may be equally expensive.
+Larger purchases may be more worthwhile to hang on to (buying a new couch is expensive), but keep in mind that putting it in storage may be equally expensive.

 Store items with relatives or rent a climate-controlled storage unit.
 Make use of any available garage/shed space.
 Climate control is important regardless, especially where fabric or wooden furniture is involved.
 Long-term exposure to the elements may result in forced paring down upon your return.